ArPiRobot/arpirobot.github.io/docs/index.md

 1. **Easy for education use**

     ??? info "Details"
-        This means that it not only needs to be easy to code with, but easy to **use** without assuming lots of experience with computers.
+        This means that it not only needs to be easy to code with, but easy to **use** with minimal computer programming experience.
 Most existing solutions require knowledge of SSH, various types or wiring, writing code to communicate with different devices, creating a from-scratch wireless control solution, setting up a development environment from scratch or writing code with a command line editor.
 This may work well for many experienced developers, but it does not often for new developers and people who want to just get started quickly.

 2. **Provide a complete setup from writing code to deploying it, to controlling the robot**